The Netherlands, life with water

 Water also saturates our art.
 Marine subjects have been a favorite of Dutch artists since their earliest works.
 From Rembrandt’s stormy scenes to British artist Antony Gormley’s giant statue that sits atop a breakwater dam on Lelystad’s coast, you can find water-inspired art all over the country.
 And whether it’s a serene sea view, frozen canals or an epic naval battle between the Dutch and the Spanish, Dutch artists’ experimentation with light, water and paints influenced, well, everyone.

 Across the Netherlands you’ll also find epic examples of the art movement known as 'land art', including works by internationally renowned artists who have been inspired by the Dutch landscape.
-Most people looking to admire these epic artworks head to the province of Flevoland, which is also home to nature reserves, beaches, modern architecture, and is the largest flower bulb region.
+People who want to enjoy this type of art often go to the province of Friesland or Flevoland, which is also home to nature reserves, beaches, modern architecture, and is the largest flower bulb region.
 In fact, Aardzee (Earth Sea), one of the largest artworks in the Netherlands, by Dutch sculptor Piet Slegers, can be found in the center of the province.
 It represents the transformation of the Zuiderzee into reclaimed land.
 Anthony Gormley’s ‘Exposure’, a 26-meter-high statue of a crouching man looking out over the Markermeer lake, sits on a breakwater dam next to the city of Lelystad.
 Gormley was inspired to create the gigantic artwork by the unspoiled landscape surrounding it.

 The cheese market